RediSearch/RediSearch/docs/Commands.md

 * **LANGUAGE {default_lang}**: If set indicates the default language for documents in the index.
 Default to English.
 * **LANGUAGE_FIELD {lang_field}**: If set indicates the document field that should be used as the document language.

+!!! info "Supported languages"
     A stemmer is used for the supplied language during indexing.
     If an unsupported language is sent, the command returns an error.
     The supported languages are:

     > "arabic",  "danish",    "dutch",   "english",   "finnish",    "french",
     > "german",  "hungarian", "italian", "norwegian", "portuguese", "romanian",
     > "russian", "spanish",   "swedish", "tamil",     "turkish"
     > "chinese"

     If indexing a Chinese language document, you must set the language to `chinese` in order for Chinese characters to be tokenized properly.

   #### Adding Chinese Documents